Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Secret Harbour was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Secret Harbour was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestral groups were English (37.8%), Australian (25.0%), and Scottish (8.2%).
-Notably, Welsh (1.3%) was overrepresented compared to the regional average of 0.9%.
-South African representation was also higher at 1.6% versus 1.1%, as was Maori at 1.8% versus 2.0%.
+Notably, Welsh (1.3%) and South African (1.6%) were overrepresented compared to regional averages of 0.9% and 1.1%, respectively.
+Maori, at 1.8%, was slightly under the Greater Perth average of 2.0%.

 Frequently Asked Questions - Diversity